egeloen/IvoryGoogleMapBundle/Resources/doc/usage/map.md

 $map->setClustering(true);
 ```

-For configurating the map type, the better way is to follow the oriented object way.
-For that, the ``Ivory\GoogleMapBundle\Model\MapTypeId`` is here.
-It allows you to access all constants which describe map types.
-If you don't want to use this class, you can directly use the constant value.

 ## Configure map type

 For configurating the map type, the better way is to follow the oriented object way.
 For that, the ``Ivory\GoogleMapBundle\Model\MapTypeId`` is here.